-Note: MaineDOT caps the amount of STP funding set aside for each MPO, and an MPO must request MaineDOT authorization to program more than its share of STP funding.
-MaineDOT will consider such requests against its overall commitment of federal funds.
-MPOs should request flexibility in writing, in consultation with MaineDOT's MPO coordinator.
-By limiting the amount of STP money that may be programmed in urban and rural areas in a two-year funding cycle, MaineDOT seeks to distribute STP funding equitably to projects throughout Maine.
+Note: MaineDOT caps the amount of STP funding set aside for each MPO, and an MPO must request MaineDOT authorization to program more than its allocated share.
+MaineDOT will consider such requests against its overall commitment of federal funds, as it seeks to distribute STP funding equitably to urban and rural projects throughout Maine.